lf-edge/eve/docs/HYPERVISORS.md

 As a general rule of thumb, Xen uses [xenbus](https://wiki.xen.org/wiki/XenBus) and Front/Back paravirtualizaed device drivers.
 KVM uses [VirtIO framework](https://wiki.osdev.org/Virtio) that relies on a standard PCI bus interface with virtulized devices having VirtIO specific PCI VendorID and DeviceID.

-Take QEMU as example, it emulates the control plane of virtio PCI device like device status, feature bits and device configuration space, while the implementation of virtqueue backend data plane has three options so far:
+Using QEMU as example: it emulates the control plane of virtio PCI device like device status, feature bits and device configuration space, while the implementation of virtqueue backend data plane has three options as of this writing:

 * Virtio backend running inside QEMU virtqueue notification and actual data access are done directly by QEMU.
 * Virtio backend running in separate userspace process. vhost-user or user space vhost is feature in QEMU that supports this hand-off.